 Afternoon tea in Victoria is one of the most popular activities for visitors and with good reason.
-This British tradition is available all over Victoria and the options can be a bit overwhelming.
+This British tradition is available all over Victoria and is a fun and unique classic Victoria experience.

 I grew up with this tradition both at home and when visiting Victoria.
 My great grandmother immigrated to Seattle from Victoria in 1916 and our family has stayed connected to Victoria and Canada ever since.
-I’ve been to many Victoria tea rooms with my grandmother and my mom, some of them many times!
+I’ve been to Victoria’s tea rooms with my grandmother as well as my parents and brother, some of them many times.
 My husband and my dad both enjoy afternoon tea as well, so don’t think this is just for women!

 This article will talk about the best options for where to enjoy afternoon tea in Victoria for yourself.

 What is Traditional Afternoon Tea?

 A traditional afternoon tea in Victoria is a meal featuring finger sandwiches, scones (with cream and jam), desserts and of course, TEA!

 Traditionally served in the late afternoon, afternoon tea in Victoria is generally available from late morning through late afternoon.
 Reservations are necessary to get the time you want and highly recommended even if you’re flexible (except at Murchie’s).